mmu-webdesign/IWD-web-term2/rwd-marking-options.md

 ## Use of imagery

+May include photographs and/or illustrations.
+Marked by viewing page

 * There is no image gallery or images in your submission.
 * Your images are present but have not been added to the web page.
 * Your images are present and you have attempted to add them to your web page.
 There may be more than one issue.